brikis98/yevgeniy-brikman-homepage/_posts/2011-07-08-programming-lessons-i-wish-i-knew-when.md

   <cite>Rick Osborne</cite>
 </blockquote>

-The nature of being a student is that most projects are short lived: you spend a few nights on it before the assignment is due, hand it in, and never think about it again.
+The nature of being a student is that most projects are short-lived: you spend a few nights on it before the assignment is due, hand it in, and never think about it again.
 In the professional world, it's often the opposite.
 When an employer asks you to build something, remember: they are also asking you to maintain it.
 Possibly forever.

 Just about every company is mired in "legacy" code that has been around for years and someone gets the soul-sucking work of keeping it running.
-Try not too laugh too much when you see it: before long, your own contributions will be part of the mess that someone else is maintaining.
+Try not to laugh too much when you see it: before long, your own contributions will be part of the mess that someone else is maintaining.
 Once you start dealing with this crud on a daily basis, you'll learn the true value of writing clear,